Botondar/LadybugEngine/README.md

 - Application/Game (.dll):
     - Contains the logic of the program in a platform-independent manner.
 - Renderer (.dll/.obj):
-    - Contains the code specific to the Graphics API.
+    - Contains graphics API specific code.

 A few select header files are used as interfaces between the subsystems:
 - `src/Platform.hpp` contains the interface between the platform layer and the application code.
 Also available to the renderer.